basbossink/presentations/functional-programming/notes.markdown

 - functions that take functions as arguments or return functions

+# Functional Concepts

+## Tail Recursion

+- example
+- needed optimization for arbitrary length recursion

+## Continuation passing style

 # Monads

 - hiding complexity
 - think control structures
 - chaining computations

+# What is it good at?

+## Stateless
+- web